kennethwang14/kennethwang14.github.io/_posts/portfolio/2015-10-14-controllergear.md

 shortDescription: "When the marketing team of ControllerGear contacted me, their entire shipping system, using WooCommerce, was a mess.
 Shipping prices were high, taxes were wrong, and international shipping was not working."

-technologies: "HTML5/CSS3, WordPress, WooCommerce, FedEx API, USPS API, ShipStation API, TaxCloud API, Javascript"
+technologies: "HTML5/CSS3, WordPress, WooCommerce, FedEx API, USPS API, ShipStation API, TaxCloud API, JavaScript"

 active: "http://ControllerGear.com"